-The Penn AMCS Graduate Program is an interdisciplinary program that offers training in advanced mathematics and its applications to problems in empirical science, medicine and engineering.
+The Penn AMCS Graduate Program is an interdisciplinary program that offers training in advanced mathematics and its applications to problems in the sciences, medicine and engineering.
 We offer both the Masters and PhD degrees.

-We welcome applications from interested and dedicated students who have done substantial work in mathematics, and/or its applications of superior quality as undergraduates.
-Ideally, applicants for admission are expected to have a mathematical background that is comparable to an undergraduate mathematics major.
-All applicants are encouraged to take courses, beyond calculus, in mathematical analysis, linear algebra, probability, and complex analysis.
+We welcome applications from interested and dedicated students in the mathematical sciences.
+Applicants for admission are expected to have a mathematical background that is comparable to an undergraduate mathematics major.
+All applicants are expected to take courses, beyond calculus, in mathematical analysis (2 semesters), linear algebra (1 semesters), probability (1 semesters), and complex analysis (1 semesters).
 In general, the more advanced mathematics you have studied the better.
-While we are willing to consider applications from students in applied fields, with less complete mathematical preparation, we still need to have solid evidence of your aptitude for work in advanced mathematics.
-The latter students will be expected to bring their mathematical competency up to the required level in their first year of graduate study.
-PhD students are expected to pass the the Written Preliminary Exam, which covers the foundational mathematics expected of all students, by the end of the first year.
-Masters students get one additional opportunity.
-Mathematics course grades should mostly be A or A- (or the equivalent).
+We also welcome and encourage applications from students in applied fields with less complete mathematical preparation; however, we do need evidence of your aptitude for work in advanced mathematics.

 Applicants whose native language is not English must take the TOEFL (Test of English as a Foreign Language).

-Applicants are considered on the basis of their courses, grades, letters of recommendation, test scores (basic and advanced GRE, TOEFL, and TSE), and other supporting material.
-Letters of recommendation should preferably be from mathematics professors, or faculty from another scientific discipline, who know the applicant well, and who can comment on the applicant's abilities, accomplishments, and potential for research in applied mathematics and computational science.
+Applicants are considered on the basis of their courses, grades, letters of recommendation, test scores (basic and advanced GRE, TOEFL, and TSE), the personal statement and other supporting material.
+Letters of recommendation should preferably be from professors in the mathematical sciences or faculty from another scientific discipline, who know the applicant well, and who can comment on the applicant's abilities, accomplishments, and potential for research in applied mathematics and computational science.

 Applicants should indicate the final degree that they hope to be awarded from the Penn AMCS Graduate Program (either M.A., or Ph.D.).
 Students who intend to obtain an M.A. on the way to a Ph.D. at Penn should indicate that they intend to get a PhD.
 Masters students are not generally eligible to receive financial aid.